russmckendrick/blog/content/tunes/2023-10-23-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 42?"
+title: "Devo's Innovative New Wave: Synth-Driven Brilliance and Clever Lyrics"
 date: "2023-10-23"
 draft: false
-robotsNoIndex: true
+robotsNoIndex: false
 ShowRelated: false
 summary: "Explore the innovative sounds of Devo, where new wave meets synth-driven brilliance.
 Their catchy tunes and clever lyrics will resonate with your inner new wave enthusiast!"
 cover: